 Dialysis centres have put measures in place to reduce the risk of COVID-19

-Please follow the instructions your child’s dialysis centre provides.
-For example, there may be limits on how many people can go with your child to the centre and the times you can arrive.
-If you or your child have symptoms of COVID-19, don’t visit the dialysis centre before telephoning first.
+Please follow the instructions your dialysis centre provides.
+For example, there may be limits on how many people can accompany your child and the times you can arrive at the centre.